xenotropic/wikipediatts/README.md

 # wikipedia-tts
 Scripts gluing together TorToiSe with text preprocessing with the goal of getting clean audio readings of Wikipedia articles.
 Waaay alpha use with caution.
+You can listen to example outputs, as a podcast RSS feed, at https://morris.cloud/wikipedia-tts/

 ## Setup.